The city of Worcester

 Worcester is home to a prestigious, ever-growing university, which recently unveiled one of the city's most exciting modern buildings – The Hive.
 Constructed using sustainable materials and designed to operate on renewable energy, The Hive is the first joint public and university library in Europe.
 With over a quarter million books and 12 miles of archive collections, it's a thriving centre of learning and also hosts regular events including public lectures, exhibitions and performances.

 There are many sites of interest to explore in the country outskirts of Worcester.
 Just west of the city centre is the Elgar Birthplace Museum, which provides fascinating insight into the life and music of this foremost English composer.
-Ten miles north west, situated beside an amazing baroque church you’ll find Witley Court, a spectacular ruin that was once one of England's great country houses.
+Ten miles north west, situated beside the amazing baroque church of St Michael and All Angels you’ll find Witley Court, a spectacular ruin that was once one of England's great country houses.
 A few miles east of the city is Spetchley Park, 30 acres of gardens and deer park, and south of the city is the National Trust’s Croome Park, Capability Brown's landscaped masterpiece.

 Worcester is surrounded by some of the most beautiful country landscapes in England.
 Most notably the Malvern Hills, which tower gracefully above the river and city and have been described by some as a mountain range in miniature.
 The eight-mile ridge is perfect for walking – be it gentle rambles or a clamber all the way up Worcestershire Beacon, treading in the footsteps of George Mallory who walked there in preparation for his Everest climb.
 The ascent is worth the effort for at the peak, 1,395 feet up, you can spot 13 English counties.